 I dumped the buffer to disk.
 Next, I needed to fix it so I could load it into Binary Ninja and analyze it.

-The section names and .text section were easier to deal with.
+section were easier to deal with.
 There are only a few sections, so manually XOR-ing the names was fast enough.
-I XOR-ed the entire .text section with the Transform API, as shown above.
+I XOR-ed the entire .text

 The next problem was resolving DLL and API names.
 I tried to dump the file after the names were decrypted.
 However, it did not work because the sample copied the encrypted names into a buffer and then decrypted them.
 This buffer was also reused to decrypt different names.
 So, dumping it did not help me.